Turkey sandwiches, move over! Try these creative recipes with your holiday leftovers.

 - In a large, heavy skillet over medium-high heat, place sliced almonds.
 Stir constantly until the almonds begin to turn light golden brown; 2-3 minutes.
 Remove and set aside.

-- Melt butter in the same skilled over medium heat.
-Add onions, garlic, and red pepper to the skilled and sauté, stirring constantly until the onions begin to become translucent.
+- Melt butter in the same skillet over medium heat.
+Add onions, garlic, and red pepper to the skillet and sauté, constantly stirring until the onions become translucent.

 - Garnish with chopped Italian parsley and serve immediately.

 Courtesy of Nick Kindelsperger, National Editor at Serious Eats

 - Kosher salt and freshly ground black pepper

 - 1 pound leftover Brussels sprouts